City Clerk's Office

 Q: What is the process to request an Ordinance with City Seal?

 A: Email cityclerk@evanston.org with your request.
-Arrange a pick-up time for your physical copy and remit a $3.00 processing fee for each request.
+Arrange a pickup time for your physical copy and pay the $3.00 processing fee per request.

 Passport Services